tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="1.7"}}

-> We will import `BrowserModule` which is the basic and internal Component we will use later in our view templates.
+> We will import `BrowserModule`, which is the basic and internal Component we will use later in our view templates.

-And let's declare our `AppComponent` and add it as root component that needed to be bootstraped:
+And let's declare our `AppComponent` and add it as a root component that needs to be bootstraped:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="1.8"}}

-Now we need to create an entry point for project - we will create it directly under `client` directory, because we want this file to be loaded when Meteor starts our project.
+Now we need to create an entry point for the project - we will create it directly under `client` directory, because we want this file to be loaded when Meteor starts our project.

 The main entry file uses Angular 2 `bootstrapModule` with our new NgModule: